-9.30.033 RENT BASED TERMINATION.
+§ 9.30.033.
+Rent based termination.

 - A. Requirement.
-If a landlord issues a notice for a rent increase that will increase the rent by an amount that is greater than a non-relocation rent increase, then the tenant may elect to vacate the rental unit, and, in the case of such election, the landlord shall: - (1) pay the tenant relocation assistance in accordance with Section 9.30.035; and - (2) at the tenant's request, the landlord shall waive the statutory requirement of tenant's notice to terminate the tenancy.
-Except as set forth in Section 9.30.025(F), the tenant shall exercise election of his or her right to vacate the rental unit and receive relocation assistance pursuant to this section and Section 9.30.035 within fourteen (14) days of service of the rent increase notice.
+If a landlord issues a notice for a rent increase that will increase the rent by an amount that is greater than a non-relocation rent increase, then the tenant may elect to vacate the rental unit, and, in the case of such election, the landlord shall: - 1.
+Pay the tenant relocation assistance in accordance with Section 9.30.035; and - 2.
+At the tenant's request, the landlord shall waive the statutory requirement of tenant's notice to terminate the tenancy.
+Except as set forth in Section 9.30.025(F), the tenant shall exercise election of his or her right to vacate the rental unit and receive relocation assistance pursuant to this section and Section 9.30.035 within 14 days of service of the rent increase notice.
 Nothing herein shall prohibit the landlord from rescinding a rent increase that exceeds a non-relocation rent increase prior to the tenant's election to vacate and receive relocation assistance, or prohibit the parties from subsequently agreeing on a rent increase amount at or below a non-relocation rent increase. - B. Banking.
-Notwithstanding subsection A, to the extent the landlord has not increased rent up to the amount of the non-relocation rent increase, measured as a percentage and measured at the time of the most recent rent increase, a landlord shall have the ability to apply any deferred non-relocation rent increase to future rent increases; provided, however: - (1) if the landlord increases the rent at any time in an amount that is greater than fifteen (15) percent than the rent that was in place at any time during the twelve (12) month period preceding the effective date of the noticed rent increase, then the tenant may elect to vacate the rental unit and receive relocation assistance and waived noticing rights pursuant to subsection A and Section 9.30.035; - (2) the landlord shall not be permitted to accumulate more than an amount equal to the preceding three (3) years of deferred non-relocation rent increases.
+Notwithstanding subsection A, to the extent the landlord has not increased rent up to the amount of the non-relocation rent increase, measured as a percentage and measured at the time of the most recent rent increase, a landlord shall have the ability to apply any deferred non-relocation rent increase to future rent increases; provided, however: - 1.
+If the landlord increases the rent at any time in an amount that is greater than 15% than the rent that was in place at any time during the twelve-month period preceding the effective date of the noticed rent increase, then the tenant may elect to vacate the rental unit and receive relocation assistance and waived noticing rights pursuant to subsection A and Section 9.30.035;

+2. The landlord shall not be permitted to accumulate more than an amount equal to the preceding three years of deferred non-relocation rent increases.

 Banking of non-relocation rent increases as set forth in this subsection shall be calculated on a simple basis.
-For example, a deferred non-relocation rent increase from one (1) year of three (3) percent plus a deferred non-relocation rent increase from a subsequent year of three point five (3.5) percent is an allowable combined increase of six point five (6.5) percent, not six point six

-(6.6) percent.
-The maximum amount of banked or deferred non-relocation rent increases shall be twenty-one (21) percent.
+For example, a deferred non-relocation rent increase from one year of three percent plus a deferred non-relocation rent increase from a subsequent year of three point five (3.5) percent is an allowable combined increase of six point five (6.5) percent, not six point six (6.6) percent.
+The maximum amount of banked or deferred non-relocation rent increases shall be 21%.
 Calculation of banking authorized pursuant to this subsection shall commence upon the first rent increase implemented by a landlord after the effective date of the ordinance enacting this chapter, and determined by calculating the amount of any deferred non-relocation rent increase, if any, at that time.
-By way of example and not limitation, if, after the effective date of the ordinance enacting this chapter, the landlord is permitted to increase the rent by five (5) percent on April 1, 2019 to remain under the non-relocation rent increase amount, but only increases it by three (3) percent, the landlord may apply that deferred non-relocation rent increase to a future rent increase, provided that if a future rent increase raises the rent greater than fifteen (15) percent more than the rent that was in place at any time during the twelve (12) month period preceding the effective date of the future rent increase, the tenant may elect to vacate the rental unit and receive relocation assistance in accordance with subsection A and Section 9.30.035.
+By way of example and not limitation, if, after the effective date of the ordinance enacting this chapter, the landlord is permitted to increase the rent by five percent on April 1, 2019 to remain under the nonrelocation rent increase amount, but only increases it by three percent, the landlord may apply that deferred non-relocation rent increase to a future rent increase, provided that if a future rent increase raises the rent greater than 15% more than the rent that was in place at any time during the twelve-month period preceding the effective date of the future rent increase, the tenant may elect to vacate the rental unit and receive relocation assistance in accordance with subsection A and Section 9.30.035.